Herkata/spaceship_titanic/README.md

 ### Model Selection

 I used multiple types of models, the **best performing** ones in bold:

 - LogisticRegression
 - KNN
 - SVC
 - **LightGBM**
 - **Random Forest**
 - **CatBoost**

+I also implemented AutoML using the `TPOT` library to see if it can find a better model than the ones I manually created.

+- TPOT with preprocessed data did not significantly outperform the manually created models, but I included it in the final ensemble.
+- TPOT with raw data did not found I model in 300 minutes, so I stopped it.

 ## Results